The Best Lunches In ChicagoWhere to get a weekday meal when you don’t have to work.

 Even though it’s originally from Miami, Joe’s in River North has become a Chicago classic.
 This means it’s always busy - whether with locals having special occasion meals, or tourists who’ve finally figured out that they shouldn’t eat at Navy Pier.
 It’s an upscale seafood and steak place, and you’ll find all the steakhouse sides you’d expect, along with seasonal fish and shellfish (including, of course, the signature stone crabs).
 So come here to celebrate the special occasion that is having a day off in the middle of the week.

 You took the day off to spend time with a friend visiting Chicago, and she wants to get away from The Bean and check out another neighborhood.
 Go to Southport Market in Lakeview.
-It’s a fantastic brunch place, but it also has great sandwiches, like the club that’s made on house-baked bread.
-Let’s get real, though - you really just came here as an excuse to eat the bread pudding pancakes, which are officially considered lunch after 12pm.
+It’s a fantastic brunch place, but it also has great sandwiches, like the club that’s made on house-baked challah.
+Let’s get real, though—you really just came here as an excuse to eat the bread pudding pancakes, which are officially considered lunch after 12pm.

 This bar in Andersonville happens to be a great place for day drinking, and has one of our favorite cheeseburgers in Chicago.
 It also has other food that’s a lot more interesting than what you’ll find at your typical neighborhood bar.
 Order one of their light and fluffy bao (the pork is our favorite), or the green curry mussels.
 Then walk around Andersonville and contemplate if everyone else you see also has the day off, or if their bosses are currently wondering where they are.

-Big Jones is a great Southern restaurant that serves a lot of old-timey dishes (like “chicken and dumplings circa 1920,” and chicken fried in pig fat).
-They’re good at lunch, too, and that’s the only time you can get the excellent fried chicken sandwich, or the grilled cheese made on housemade bread.
+Big Jones is a great Southern restaurant that serves a lot of old-timey dishes (like chicken fried in pig fat).
+They’re good at lunch, too, and that’s the only time you can get the excellent fried chicken sandwich or the crawfish burger.
 Plan on not moving very fast after eating here.

 Eating in the center of a five-story Restoration Hardware’s giant atrium sounds like it’s just a small step above having lunch at the mall.
 But really, it’s a lot more enjoyable.
 The space at 3 Arts is impressive, with glass ceilings, a water fountain, and a giant crystal chandelier, and you can come for either breakfast or lunch.
 Just try to remember to wash your hands between eating that truffle grilled cheese and touching a $12,000 couch.